coreruleset/documentation/content/development/testing.md

 If you want to run the complete test suite of CRS 4.0 with **go-ftw**, you need to make some modifications to your setup.
 This is because the test cases for 4.0 contain some extra data for responses, letting us test the `RESPONSE-*` rules too.
 Without the following steps these tests will fail.

-To enable response handling for tests you will need the following additional pacakges: `python3-gunicorn`, `gunicorn` and `python3-httpbin`.
+To enable response handling for tests you will need the following additional packages: `python3-gunicorn`, `gunicorn` and `python3-httpbin`.

 #### Start `httpbin`